 And above all, have fun learning the language incorporating it into activities you enjoy.
 It will not only make you desist from dropping out.
 It will make you excitedly share with others that you’ve discovered “the easiest way to learn a foreign language”!

 These principles stated in this post are valid for learning any language.
-This site you are in also gives specific recommendations for learning Italian.
+This site you are in right now, also gives specific recommendations for learning Italian.
 If the language you’re learning is Italian, then you need to take a look at this post too by clicking here.